-It is possible to combat vaginal dryness post-hysterectomy.
+It is possible to effectively combat vaginal dryness post-hysterectomy.
 Some methods that can help include:

-Use a natural vaginal moisturizer on a regular basis or a vaginal water-based lubricant before sex, which can instantly relieve dryness.
+- Use a natural vaginal moisturizer on a regular basis or a water-based lubricant before sex, both of which can instantly relieve dryness.

-Follow a healthy diet, exercise, and consider taking herbal supplements to help balance your estrogen levels.
+- Make lifestyle adjustments that include following a healthy diet, exercising, and taking herbal supplements to help balance your estrogen levels.

-Make time for sex, which is a natural solution to dryness and important for a woman's emotional well-being.
-When a woman is aroused, blood circulation to her genitals increases, stimulating the secretion of moisture in the vaginal tissues and helping to eliminate vaginal dryness.
+- Make time for non-coital sex.
+Intimacy is not only important for emotional well-being, but also promotes blood circulation to the genitals, stimulating the secretion of moisture in the vaginal tissues and helping to eliminate dryness after hysterectomy.

-After a hysterectomy, your body is recovering from a major operation, so try not to be hard on yourself if you're experiencing vaginal dryness and other symptoms.
-Look for natural solutions to counter dryness as you nurture your body back to health.
+After a hysterectomy, your body is recovering from a major operation.
+So, try not to be hard on yourself if you're experiencing vaginal dryness and other symptoms.
+Instead, strive to look for natural solutions to treat vaginal dryness as you nurture your body back to health.

 - McLeod Health. (n.d.).
 Helpful Tips for Dryness After Hysterectomy or Menopause.
 Retrieved May 16, 2019, from https://www.mcleodhealth.org/blog/helpful-tips-dryness-hysterectomy-menopause/

 - National Women's Health Network.
 (2015).
 Hysterectomy.
 Retrieved May 16, 2019, from https://www.nwhn.org/hysterectomy/